tu2-atmanand/task-board-docs/docs/8_Settings/2_All_UI.md

 For each custom tag color you see:
 - **Preview**: Visual sample of how the tag appears in task card headers
 - **Tag Name**: The tag being customized (not editable once created)
+- **Color picker :** A custom color picker popover will appear when you will click on this button.
 - **Color Value**: Hex color code in RGBA format
 - **Delete Button**: Remove the custom color to revert to theme default